Seebeck Effect in Nanomagnets: Theory

 Finally, the tensors

 and

 in Eq.~(\ref{set2}) describe the charge and spin-dependent Seebeck coefficients, respectively.
-The diagonal component $S_{ii}$, where $i$ is related to the direction of the applied temperature gradient, corresponds to the thermopower given by Eq.~(\ref{Seebeck_FM}).
+In cubic systems the diagonal component $S_{ii}$, where $i$ is the Cartesian component of the applied temperature gradient, reduces to the scalar thermopower Eq.~(\ref{Seebeck_FM}).